Our Campaign for Constructive

 Changes in the Law and the Criminal Justice System.

-This will always be an impossible pill to swallow, for any bereaved parent, as a result of violent crime, who needs to know the truth and to see that justice has been done for their loved one, above all else.
-This ‘revelation’ that was previously hidden to us, prior to that period of time, appears to be due to a combination of how our laws were originally formulated and have evolved, (or otherwise) over time, as well as significant under funding.
+This will always be an impossible pill to swallow, for any bereaved parent, as a result of violent crime, who needs to see that justice has been done for their loved one and to know the truth, above all else.
+This ‘revelation’ that was previously hidden to us prior to that period of time, appears to be due to a combination of how our laws were originally formulated and have evolved, (or otherwise) over time, as well as a lack of impetus for positive change and what appears to be significant under funding.

 It is therefore naive to expect that the truth will be revealed, through prosecution of the law, as things stand.
 So, how can justice be expected to prevail in the absence of the truth and what, exactly, stands in the way of justice for victims and their families?